hashicorp/nomad/website/source/guides/securing-nomad.html.md

 If you need to rotate certificates due to a security incident, you will still need to completely shutdown and restart the Nomad agent.

+## Migrating a cluster to TLS

+Nomad supports dynamically reloading a server to move from plaintext to TLS.
+This can be done by editing the server's configuration and reloading the server or client via SIGHUP.
+Note that this will only reload changes within the tls configuration block, other configuration changes still require a full restart.

+This process will read in new TLS configuration for the agent, configure the agent for the new changes, and reload all network connections.
+This process works for both upgrading and downgrading TLS (but we recommend upgrading).

 [cfssl]: https://cfssl.org/
 [cfssl.json]: https://raw.githubusercontent.com/hashicorp/nomad/master/demo/vagrant/cfssl.json